Compound Media: Launch and developments

 In 2016, The Anthony Cumia Network relaunched as Compound Media.
 Redbar Radio, hosted by Mike David, first aired on the network on November 2, 2016.
-The show then aired every Friday at 4pm for eleven weeks, until creative differences led David to announce via Twitter on January 17, 2017 that he had decided to take his show off the network.
+The show then aired every Friday at 4pm for eleven weeks.

 Author Michael Malice joined Compound Media on June 7, 2017, with the launch of the "YOUR WELCOME" with Michael Malice podcast.
 The podcast was put on hold in 2018 with the launch of a new show titled Night Shade.

 On August 21, 2017, Cumia announced the addition of comedian and actor Artie Lange as the co-host of his show, The Artie and Anthony Show.
 The show aired on Monday to Thursday, from 4–6 p.m., starting September 5, 2017.

 On October 2, 2017, Mornin'! with Bill Schulz launched as the network's new morning show.
 2013 Miss New York USA winner and former Red Eye w/ Tom Shillue panelist Joanne Nosuchinsky joined Mornin! in February 2018.

 In May 2018, it was announced that due to his health and legal issues, Lange would be taking an indefinite hiatus from the show, and it would revert to the name The Anthony Cumia Show, with third mic Dave Landau continuing as co-host.

 On June 4, 2019, the heavy metal music talk show That Jamieson Show launched, featuring comedian and That Metal Show co-host Don Jamieson.

 In February 2021, The Anthony Cumia Show co-host Dave Landau left Compound Media to join Steven Crowder's show, Louder with Crowder.

 On March 31, 2021, Cumia launched a second show, replacing his The Anthony Cumia Show Wednesday show, titled Compound Censored, with Gavin McInnes as his co-host.
 The show's title is a portmanteau which combines Compound Media with McInnes' subscription-based network Censored.TV, where the show also broadcasts.

+Closure and merger with Censored.TV

+In June 2024, Cumia announced that the Compound Media studios were closing and that he was merging with Gavin McInnes' network, Censored.TV as Compound Media was no longer making a profit, and hadn't for at least two years.
+This news comes on the heels of Anthony's move to South Carolina where he built a studio in his new home from where he hosts The Anthony Cumia show and co-host's Compound Censored with McInnes.
+McInnes changed the name of his platform to Compound Censored after the merger.